'Batman V Superman' Female Producer Working To Get More Women Behind Camera

 DEL BARCO: These are skills she says she first honed working in advertising in New York.

-SNYDER: It was a great training ground, and that's where my husband and I met because I hired him to do a Soft & Dri deodorant commercial.
+SNYDER: It was a great training ground.
+And that's where my husband and I met because I hired him to do a Soft & Dri deodorant commercial.
 You got to meet a lot of people.
-You had to deal with politics, and it was a really fast-moving, so you were always, like, you know, you had to think on your feet.
+You had to deal with politics.
+And it was really fast-moving, so you were always, like - you know, you had to think on your feet.

 DEL BARCO: Snyder says she finds herself one of the rare female producers working in action and comic book film genres.

-SNYDER: You know, I've always been in a boys club.
-I mean, even starting in, you know, Madison Avenue advertising agency, it was really - I worked on a beer account and Texaco - you know, Havoline oil.
-And it was predominately male, as is Hollywood, but I think that things are changing.
+SNYDER: You know, I've always been in a boy's club.
+I mean, even starting in, you know, Madison Avenue Advertising Agency, it was really - I worked on a beer account and Texaco - you know, Havoline oil.
+And it was predominantly male, as is Hollywood.
+But I think that things are changing.

-DEL BARCO: Debbie and Zack Snyder have been hiring women as writers, costumes designers, even a stunt coordinator.
+DEL BARCO: Debbie and Zack Snyder have been hiring women as writers, costume designers, even a stunt coordinator.
 She began an initiative with DC Comics to hire and mentor even more women.

 MADELINE DI NONNO: It's very encouraging, and we need a ton more executives like Deb.